KartikeyaBomb/innerJ/README.md

 | `DELETE /api/collections/:id/prompts/:promptId` | Remove a saved prompt |
 | `GET /api/health` | Verify PostgreSQL connectivity |

-## Production notes
+## Deployment

+The repo includes a production Dockerfile.
+Before deploying:

-- Set a strong `AUTH_SECRET`.
+- Set a strong `AUTH_SECRET` and configure Google sign-in for your production URL.
-- Use a pooled PostgreSQL connection string in serverless deployments.
+- Use a pooled PostgreSQL connection string for serverless deployments.
-- Put rate limits and abuse controls in front of login, comments, and publishing routes.
+- Add rate limits for sign-in, comments, and publishing.
-- Add email/OAuth verification before treating accounts as verified identities.

-## Resume metrics

-The repository implements the functionality described by the project bullets, but user counts, processed-prompt counts, and latency improvements must come from an actual deployment and measured analytics.
-Do not claim `100+ users`, `1,000+ prompts`, or a `58%` performance improvement until those figures are observed and documented.